 $1000 stipends are awarded (75% paid upon commencing the project and the final 25% processed upon completion of the project the following spring)

 SoTL Homegrown Showcase

-In non-covid times, our SoTL Showcase historically has allowed attendees to mingle to view the SoTL cohort presentions/posters and visit with the presenters and other attendees/colleagues.
-This year we hope to replicate that warm open-house stye format online.
-Please see the Zoom-based session links (coming soon!) and feel free to mingle across sessions during the alloted timeframes.
-Come and go in and out of sessions, ask questions, visit and CELEBRATE the work of as many SoTL Homegrown cohort members as your schedule allows.
+The SoTL Homegrown Showcase historically has allowed attendees to mingle to view the SoTL cohort presentations/posters and visit with the presenters and other attendees/colleagues.
+This open-house style format is typically held in mid March and we invite our campus community and beyond to attend sessions, ask questions, visit and CELEBRATE the work of the SoTL Homegrown cohort scholars.